yannick-lc/test-weloop/README.md

 LLM prompt for retrieval: French translation of "standard" prompt for retrieval

+LLM for summary and chat are the same for now, but could be changed

 Documents are short so no splitting is necessary for embedding

 Limits: for now, dependent on external API (OpenAI).